Skip to content

 Echowin

-Echowin charges $49.99/month with approximately 100 minutes of call time via a credit-based system (roughly $0.16/minute effective), plus a pay-as-you-go option at $0 base and about $0.23/minute.
-It includes a built-in CRM that most competitors lack and supports voice and chat.
-Pricing is current as of June 2026.
+Echowin charges $49.99/month with approximately 100 minutes of call time via a credit-based system (roughly $0.16/minute effective), plus a pay-as-you-go option at $0 base and about $0.20/minute.
+It supports voice and chat and consolidates call data in one dashboard.
+Note that phone numbers are billed separately.
+Pricing is current as of July 2026.

-The CRM integration is Echowin's real differentiator.
-Call data, caller information, and interaction history flow into a single dashboard without needing a separate CRM subscription or integration setup.
-For businesses that do not already use a CRM, this bundled approach simplifies their stack.
+Consolidation is Echowin's real differentiator.
+Call data, caller information, and interaction history flow into a single dashboard, so you can track callers and follow-ups without bolting on a separate tool.
+For businesses that want call management in one place, this bundled approach simplifies their stack.

 Two limitations stand out.
 First, credits do not roll over between billing periods, so unused minutes are lost.
 Second, the credit-based pricing is less transparent than flat per-minute billing: you have to calculate how many credits each minute consumes, which varies by feature usage, and the exact included-minute figure is hard to confirm from the published page.
 Echowin claims compliance but does not publish certification proof, so treat HIPAA as unverified.

-Best for: Businesses without an existing CRM that want call management and contact tracking in one tool.
+Best for: Businesses that want call management and contact tracking consolidated in one tool.

 Goodcall